Aomsing1thub/Fruit/README.md

 while wait() do
 if Auto_Farm then
 pcall(function()
-    -- for i,v in pairs (game.Players.LocalPlayer.Backpack:GetChildren()) do
+    for i,v in pairs (game.Players.LocalPlayer.Backpack:GetChildren()) do
-    --     if v:IsA "Tool" then
+        if v:IsA "Tool" then
-    --         if v.Name == "Nameless Katana" and
+            if v.Name == "Nameless Katana" and
-    --             not game.Players.LocalPlayer.Character:FindFirstChild("Nameless Katana") then
+                not game.Players.LocalPlayer.Character:FindFirstChild("Nameless Katana") then
-    --             hit_sword("Nameless Katana")
+                hit_sword("Nameless Katana")
-    --         elseif v.Name == "Shinsen" and
+            elseif v.Name == "Shinsen" and
-    --             not game.Players.LocalPlayer.Character:FindFirstChild("Shinsen") and
+                not game.Players.LocalPlayer.Character:FindFirstChild("Shinsen") and
-    --             not game.Players.LocalPlayer.Character:FindFirstChild("Nameless Katana") then
+                not game.Players.LocalPlayer.Character:FindFirstChild("Nameless Katana") then
-    --             hit_sword("Shinsen")
+                hit_sword("Shinsen")
-    --         elseif v.Name == "Combat" and
+            elseif v.Name == "Combat" and
-    --             not game.Players.LocalPlayer.Character:FindFirstChild("Combat") and
+                not game.Players.LocalPlayer.Character:FindFirstChild("Combat") and
-    --             not game.Players.LocalPlayer.Character:FindFirstChild("Shinsen") and
+                not game.Players.LocalPlayer.Character:FindFirstChild("Shinsen") and
-    --             not game.Players.LocalPlayer.Character:FindFirstChild("Nameless Katana") then
+                not game.Players.LocalPlayer.Character:FindFirstChild("Nameless Katana") then
-    --             hit_combat("Combat")
-    --         else
-    --             for x,y in pairs (game.Players.LocalPlayer.Character:GetChildren()) do
-    --                 if y:IsA "Tool" then
-    --                     if y.Name == "Nameless Katana" then
-    --                         hit_sword("Nameless Katana")
-    --                     elseif y.Name == "Shinsen" and
-    --                         not game.Players.LocalPlayer.Backpack:FindFirstChild("Shinsen") and
-    --                         not game.Players.LocalPlayer.Backpack:FindFirstChild("Nameless Katana") then
-    --                         hit_sword("Shinsen")
-    --                     elseif y.Name == "Combat" and
-    --                         not game.Players.LocalPlayer.Backpack:FindFirstChild("Combat") and
-    --                         not game.Players.LocalPlayer.Backpack:FindFirstChild("Shinsen") and
-    --                         not game.Players.LocalPlayer.Backpack:FindFirstChild("Nameless Katana") then
-    --                         hit_combat("Combat")
-    --                     end
-    --                 end
-    --             end
-    --         end
-    --     end
-    -- end
                 hit_combat("Combat")
-    wait(.1)
+            else
+                for x,y in pairs (game.Players.LocalPlayer.Character:GetChildren()) do
+                    if y:IsA "Tool" then
+                        if y.Name == "Nameless Katana" then
+                            hit_sword("Nameless Katana")
+                        elseif y.Name == "Shinsen" and
+                            not game.Players.LocalPlayer.Backpack:FindFirstChild("Shinsen") and
+                            not game.Players.LocalPlayer.Backpack:FindFirstChild("Nameless Katana") then
                             hit_sword("Shinsen")
+                        elseif y.Name == "Combat" and
+                            not game.Players.LocalPlayer.Backpack:FindFirstChild("Combat") and
+                            not game.Players.LocalPlayer.Backpack:FindFirstChild("Shinsen") and
-    hit_sword("Nameless Katana")
+                            not game.Players.LocalPlayer.Backpack:FindFirstChild("Nameless Katana") then
-    hit_sword("Katana")
-    wait(.1)
+                            hit_combat("Combat")
+                        end
+                    end
+                end
+            end
+        end
+    end
 end)
 end
 end